Group Therapy at Vogue Recovery Center

 For group dynamics and group therapy sessions to be a success, there MUST be a system and protocol set up that establishes safety.
 Without safety, none of the above benefits will work.
 The overall safety of the group is set up by the therapist or facilitator.
 If a client has a felling that the group is unsafe, this is a perfect opportunity to find and use their voice to speak up about it.
 For instance, if a group member is becoming increasingly agitated and looks like they may escalate into a rage, the group facilitator would be able to handle it in a professional manner.
 If they cannot for whatever reason, the group should terminate and reconvene at a more appropriate time after the individual has been confronted and deescalated.
 This may happen in group dynamics where someone feels triggered or has a mental health issue which they cannot control.
 Often times these explosions can lead to a group session where each member will be able to process their feelings and stabilize, returning to homeostasis and creating safety once more.
 At recovery treatment centers, the group leaders are highly trained to deal with this dynamic if it may occur and have procedures in place to help each individual and the group as a whole.

-The Origin of Group Therapy
+The Origin of Group Therapy for Addiction

 Gathering in groups, clans, ensembles and teams has been around since the beginning of mankind.
 We humans run in packs.
 However, joining in groups for constructive therapeutic purposes was popularized about 1940 from the effects World War II was having on combat soldiers.
 Research of group dynamics and therapy had been researched and studied quite a bit earlier, though it was put into practice at this time.
 In 1895 Gustave Le Bon wrote and published a study about crowds and behaviors.
 He believed that an individual can change their behaviors and personality when in a group by observation.
 Groups, therefore, can take on their own life, set of values, and behaviors where members may lose their awareness of individual actions.
 Take soldiers for example, who work together in a set of rules and codes in order to perform in combat where they might not individually choose similar actions.
 Crowd rioting can become frenzied and out of control where members might never act in the same way on their own.
 Therefore, if groups can change behavior to negative, irrational, or oppositional behavior, group therapy believed that groups could also learn to benefit from positive change as well.